SQream/sqream_docs/operational_guides/mounting_a_san_shared_drive.rst

 Overview
 ==============
-SQream supports reading external tables and/or writing exported data to **SAN (Storage Area Network)** shared drives.
+SQream supports reading foreign tables and/or writing exported data to **SAN (Storage Area Network)** shared drives.
 Because SQream runs microservices as Dockerized containers, SAN shared drives must be mounted to the relevant Docker pods.
 Note that mounted shared drives are persistent.
 SQream provides a script used to map SAN shared drives.
-This script is called **update-san-share.sh** and is located in the ``utilities/sanshares/`` folder.
+This script is called **update-san-mountpoint.sh** and is located in the ``utilities/sanshares/`` folder.

 Script Prerequisites
 ==============